coq/stdlib-test/doc/sphinx/addendum/extraction.rst

        ML type is an efficient representation.
 For instance, when extracting ``nat`` to OCaml ``int``, the function ``Nat.mul`` stays quadratic.
-       It might be interesting to associate this translation with some specific :cmd:`Extract Constant` when primitive counterparts exist.
+       It might be interesting to associate this translation with some specific :cmd:`Extract Constant qualid` when primitive counterparts exist.

 Typical examples are the following: